renaudcerrato/renaudcerrato.github.io/_drafts/2016-05-26-build-your-homemade-router-part3.md

         (57240 - 63720 @ 2160), (N/A, 0), (N/A)
 ```

-The output above tell us that the current regulatory domain in use is [_worldwide_](http://linuxwireless.org/en/users/Drivers/ath/#EEPROM_world_regulatory_domain), that mean it is using minimum values allowed in every country!
+The output above tell us that the current regulatory domain in use is [_worldwide_](http://linuxwireless.org/en/users/Drivers/ath/#EEPROM_world_regulatory_domain), that mean it is currently using minimum values allowed in every country - thus disallowing emission-first on the 5GHz bands.

 VERSION=$(uname -r)